ajitsing/ajitsing.github.io/_posts/2025-08-04-git-command-line-basics.md

 comments: true
 ---

 Git is an indispensable tool for software developers, enabling version control, collaboration, and efficient workflows.
-While many developers rely on GUI tools for Git, the command line offers unparalleled flexibility, speed, and control.
+While many developers rely on GUI tools, the command line offers unparalleled flexibility, speed, and control.
 In this post, we'll explore the basics of Git command-line usage, essential commands, and why you should consider using the command line over GUI tools.
-This guide serves as a comprehensive Git cheat sheet for beginners and experienced developers alike.
+This guide serves as a comprehensive cheat sheet for beginners and experienced developers alike.

 ---